AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/PathNameArray.md

 CAEXPathBuilder.PathNameArray Method
 ====================================
-AutomationML 2.1 APIReturns the Path Part object names of a CAEX Path.
+Returns the Path Part object names of a CAEX Path.
 If any object name contains a path separator character the path part is enclosed in square brackets '[', ']'.
 The square brackets are removed from the object name in the returned result (default behaviour).
 If keepPathPartBrackets is set to true, square brackets are not removed.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)